-I’ll post a large portion of the article now in case the link fails to work at some point.
-I don’t have much to add otherwise (surprise, surprise).
-Although at the bottom I’ll include a reply to a comment made on the article Mr. Guitchounts who specializes in neuroscience which I suppose accounts his championing of human cognitive prowess.
+Here is the pertinent portion of the article.
+I don’t have much to add otherwise — surprise, surprise.
+At the end, I’ll reply to a comment made on the article Mr. Guitchounts who specializes in neuroscience.
+I suppose that accounts for his championing of human cognitive prowess.

 Give it up for in-laws.
 Those much-maligned meddlers helped spur an ancient social revolution that propelled human groups from savannas to cities, a new study suggests.